SherinChakkalakkal/SherinChakkalakkal/README.md

 - 👋 Hi, I’m @SherinChakkalakkal
 - 👀 I’m interested in coding in Python and Java
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning djangp..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anyting related with python
-- 📫 How to reach me ...
+- 📫 How to reach me , sherinjosefc@icloud.com

 <!---
 SherinChakkalakkal/SherinChakkalakkal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.